 Landscape — Land Use Planning

-ASLA's Rural Landscape Section of the Landscape/Land Use Planning PPN focuses on issues related to the preservation, conservation and development of the rural landscape.
-ASLA recognizes that the rural landscape has complex ecological, economic, and cultural qualities on which human and other life forms depend.
-The Society considers the continued loss and misuse of the rural landscape unwise and threatening to present and future generations.
-ASLA is also committed to advancing the public's awareness, understanding, and appreciation of the rural landscape as a limited resource that is vital to the health, safety, and welfare of the earth's life forms.
-The Society affirms its belief that the essential qualities of the rural landscape can be conserved while accommodating human needs, through sensitive integration of human land uses with natural systems.
-The Society encourages the application of sound principles and practices of wise land use planning, design, and management to ensure conservation of the rural landscape for the benefit of future generations.
+The Rural Landscape Section of the Landscape—Land Use Planning PPN focuses on issues related to the preservation, conservation, and development of the rural landscape.
+We recognize that the rural landscape has complex ecological, economic, and cultural qualities on which human and other life forms depend.
+This section of the PPN examines issues related to the loss and misuse of the rural landscape and is committed to advancing the public's awareness, understanding, and appreciation of the rural landscape as a limited resource that is vital to the health, safety, and welfare of the earth's life forms.
+Essential qualities of the rural landscape can be conserved while accommodating human needs, through sensitive integration of human land uses with natural systems.
+The PPN encourages the application of sound principles and practices of wise land use planning, design, and management to ensure conservation of the rural landscape for the benefit of future generations.